Top 10 UK Wedding Photographer and top 35 in the WORLD!

 Speechless!
 Gobsmacked!
 Over the effin moon!
-I have no clue how I managed to sneak into the top 10 UK wedding photographers with Wedisson – a worldwide wedding photography contest.
+At the North West Wedding Awards 2019 I scooped ‘Best Female Photographer’ and that was just a couple of weeks after I managed to sneak into the top 10 UK wedding photographers with Wedisson – a worldwide wedding photography contest.
 I am literally battling with the best wedding photographers not only in the UK but the whole wide world!
 To say I am chuffed would be an understatement!
 Thank you so so so much to all of my incredible couples who have walked through fields of sheep; adventured to cliff edges; stood outside in minus temperatures to get the shot.
 Without all of you amazing brides and grooms who go along with some crazy ideas and embrace the madness I wouldn’t be where I am today!
 I thought I would share some of my award winning images from 2018/2019 with you and give a little insight into how I created each of them.

 Wirral Wedding Photographer